Internships and fellowships

 Learn more about our student nurse technician and VALOR programs

-The Post Baccalaureate Registered Nurse Residency Program (PB-RNR) is a one-year residency program for newly licensed, BSN prepared nurses.
+The Post Baccalaureate Registered Nurse Residency Program (PB-RNR) is a one-year paid residency program for newly licensed, BSN prepared nurses.
 The nurse residency year is similar to a fellowship – you will earn significant work experience and clinical and professional training and skill development opportunities that are not typically available to someone starting in an entry-level nursing position.
-The rigorous accreditation standards of the Commission on Collegiate Nursing Education (CCNE) guide the development of the curriculum and the learning activities designed to help develop the essential competencies for a new graduate nurse.
+The accreditation standards of the Commission on Collegiate Nursing Education (CCNE) guide the development of the curriculum and the learning activities designed to help develop the essential competencies for a new graduate nurse.
 Upon completion of the program, nurse residents have experience in Medical/Surgical Care, Emergency Care, Intensive Care, Surgery, Outpatient, Mental Health, and others.

 * Resume and Cover Letter